 If you don't qualify for Chapter 7 bankruptcy, or you own assets that you might lose in a Chapter 7 bankruptcy, you can file for Chapter 13 bankruptcy.
 In Chapter 13, you will have to pay back a portion of the medical debt through your repayment plan, and then the remainder will be discharged.
 (Learn about unsecured debt in Chapter 13.)

-To learn more, visit out Chapter 13 Bankruptcy area.
+To learn more, see Chapter 13 Bankruptcy.